 - Where: 291 Dandenong Rd, Windsor

 - Beer selection: A selection of German and world beers

 - For more information: German Club Tivoli

 This classy and authentic restaurant is for those looking for a quieter and more family oriented celebration.

 You can still fill up on plenty of beer and food in a lively dining room filled with folk dancing, music and kids' activities.

-When: Throughout October
+- When: 6 October 2018

-For more information: Fika Weinstuble
+- For more information: Yarra Valley Oktoberfest

 Best Oktoberfest costumes